“You’re my baby,” I would say.

 Thank you, Johnson & Johnson, for being one with the village and helping us give our babies only the best—from then til now.

-This story is written for Johnson & Johnson.
+This story was written for Johnson & Johnson.
 Read my full disclosure policy here.

 Take the Blogging with Purpose E-Course